 An ongoing series highlighting Boston College student-athletes.

-McNeill graduated in May 2008 from the Lynch School of Education at BC with a degree in human development and a minor in psychoanalytic studies.
-Two days after graduation, McNeill flew to Sweden to begin her professional soccer career as a member of an elite team - Kristianstad - in the women's league Allsvenska.
-McNeill was invited to return to the team but the new professional league in the United States was on her mind.
+McNeill graduated in May 2008 from the Lynch School of Education at Boston College with a degree in human development and a minor in psychoanalytic studies.
+After receiving her diploma on graduation day, McNeill flew to Sweden to begin her professional soccer career as a member of an elite team - Kristianstad - in the women's league Damallsvenska.

-A native of Avon, CT, McNeill was a four-year starter and played in 86 consecutive games.
+A native of Avon, CT, McNeill was a four-year starter and played in 86 consecutive games at BC.
 McNeill played up front for the first three seasons and pulled the switch her senior season to be a defender.
 The move proved to be the key as McNeill was crucial to the Eagles defense as it was ranked sixth in the country in goals-against-average (0.475).
-McNeill finished her career as the eight all-time leading scorers with 61 career points.
+When McNeill finished her career at BC she was the eight all-time leading scorer with 61 career points.